rohithateappple/MegaGridDocumentation/docs/grid-interactions/grid-interactions-actor.md

 ### Pathfinding Example

 By default ``BP_GridInteraction`` uses a static sync pathfinding workflow.
-But you can easily switch to the async pathfinding by repinning these functions.
+But you can easily switch to the real-time pathfinding by repinning these functions.

 1. In the end of ``BeginPlay``, connect the exec pin to the ``SetTimerByFunction()`` from ``SetShowMouseCursor()``.
 This calls the async pathfinding every 0.02 seconds.